MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     slurmdemo.sh                                                                       100%  468     0.5KB/s   00:00
     ```

 1. With the SLURM job files files copied to the master node, it is time to set up the nodes with the packages and and languages necessary to run this particular job.
-To do that you must log into the master node and exeute the setup script that configures every node in the cluster.
+To do that you must log into the master node and execute the setup script that configures every node in the cluster.
 Execute the following command, with the same user and password you did in a previous step in this exercise.

     ```
     ssh -l <admin user> <master DNS>